nhtnhanbn/nhtnhanbn.github.io/monash/msa.md

 Together has been supported by leaders from a range of clubs, including some of the largest.
 Methods by which this might have been achieved could have been offering positions or club benefits for support, or "stacking" club general meetings.

-Nevertheless, the presidencies of some prominent clubs, including the largest Monash club, are controlled by the Labor Left.
+Nevertheless, the presidencies of some prominent clubs, including the largest C&S club, are controlled by the Labor Left.

 C&S is a division of the MSA, governed by presidents of its affiliated clubs.
 C&S Officers and Executive are elected by these presidents, independently of the MSA.
 At least 6 of the 9 2023 C&S Office Bearers, including 3 of the "top 4" positions, have also been elected to the MSA on the Together ticket.
 Another hails from the Labor Left.